 Press the granola mix into the tray.

 Firstly bake the granola for around 12 minutes and then take it out from the oven and stir it up, the top will have browned.
-You need it to brown it evenly and roast all the way through so keep an eye on it and take it out every 5 minutes or so until it looks browned through and nice and crunchy, as in picture below.
+You need it to brown it evenly and roast all the way through so keep an eye on it and take it out every 5 minutes or so until it looks browned through and nice and crunchy, as pictured below.

 I’ve been having mine for breakfast sprinkled over a banana and natural yoghurt with just a smidge of honey on top.
 It is an absolute delight!